 Simple Client could run out of money before the project is complete

-Ensures contractor will earn a profit Without a not-to-exceed clause, workers have no incentive to work efficiently
+Minimizes the risk of an unprofitable job Without a not-to-exceed clause, workers have no incentive to work efficiently

 Easy to adjust to changes Rising labor prices could eat into profit